Hee Haw: Broadcast

-Hee Haw premiered on CBS in 1969 as a summer series.
-The show played to the rural routes of its humor with the producers arranging with the network to have the show segments recorded and edited in Nashville at CBS affiliate WLAC-TV (now WTVF).
+Hee Haw premiered on CBS on June 15, 1969, as a summer series.
+The show played to the rural roots of its humor with the producers arranging with the network to have the show segments recorded and edited in Nashville at CBS affiliate WLAC-TV (now WTVF).
 The network picked it up as a last-minute replacement for The Smothers Brothers Comedy Hour, a popular but controversial variety show that had been canceled amid feuds between the Smothers Brothers and the network censors over the show's topical humor.